 1) What are YOUR goals for this experience?
-Common objectives of students abroad include advancement in future profession, wish to expand personal and academic horizons, need for a change, and wish to challenge oneself with immersion in a new culture.
+Common goals of student travelers include advancement in a future profession, desire to expand personal and academic horizons, need for change, and wish to challenge oneself with immersion in a new culture.

-2) Given the way the program is set up; how can you best prepare to meet your goals?
-For example, if one of your goals is truly being immersed in Chilean culture, yet some of your classes are with other international and/or American students, how can you ensure that you do not spend too much time with other Americans?
+2) Given the way the program is set up, how can you best prepare to meet your goals?
+For example, if one of your goals is to truly be immersed in the Spanish language and Chilean culture, yet you have the option of taking classes with all international and/or American students, how can you ensure that you get out and interact with the local population?